-Pacific School of Religion (the School) is committed to fostering, cultivating, and preserving a robust culture of anti-racism, diversity, and equity.
-Our curriculum is infused with a strong race critical consciousness because it is our hope that our students will go on to lead thriving communities marked by diversity, inclusion, and equity.
-The collective sum of the individual differences, life experiences, knowledge, inventiveness, innovation, self-expression, unique capabilities and talent that our faculty and staff invest in their work, and that our students invest in their studies, represents a significant part of our institutional culture.
-We embrace and encourage our employees' and students' differences in race, color, age, creed, national origin or ancestry, ethnic origin, sex, gender, gender identity, gender expression, sexual orientation, physical or mental ability, medical condition, religion, marital status, domestic partner status, and any other characteristic protected by applicable law.
+Pacific School of Religion (the School) is committed to fostering, cultivating and preserving a culture of diversity and inclusion.
+The collective sum of the individual differences, life experiences, knowledge, inventiveness, innovation, self-expression, unique capabilities and talent that our employees invest in their work and that our students invest in their studies represents a significant part of our culture.
+We embrace and encourage our employees' and students' differences in age, race, color, creed, national origin or ancestry, ethnic origin, sex, gender, gender identity, gender expression, sexual orientation, physical or mental ability, medical condition, religion, marital status, domestic partner status, and any other characteristic protected by applicable law.